Trade Balance Surplus Continues, Inflation is Controlled, and the Financial System is Maintained

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-• The Central Statistics Agency (BPS) reported that Indonesia's trade balance in September 2025 returned to surplus, amounting to USD 4.34 billion.
+• Statistics Indonesia (BPS) reported that Indonesia's trade balance in September 2025 recorded a surplus of USD 4.34 billion.
 This achievement marks the continuation of a positive trend for 65 consecutive months since May 2020.
-Cumulatively, the trade surplus value from January to September 2025 reached USD 33.48 billion, an increase of USD 11.30 billion compared to the same period last year.
+Cumulatively, the value of the trade surplus throughout January to September 2025 reached USD 33.48 billion, an increase of USD 11.30 billion compared to the same period last year.

 • Indonesia's export value in September 2025 was recorded at USD 24.68 billion, an increase of 11.41% compared to September 2024.
-Meanwhile, imports reached USD 20.34 billion, up 7.17% on an annual basis.
-The higher export performance than imports kept the trade balance in surplus, although the size of the surplus decreased compared to August 2025.
+Meanwhile, imports reached USD 20.34 billion, up 7.17% year on year.
+Higher export performance than imports kept the trade balance in surplus, although the surplus was smaller than in August 2025.
 Cumulatively, Indonesia's exports from January to September 2025 increased by 8.14% compared to the same period last year.

 Read the full story here.

-Financial System Stability Inspires Optimism that Growth Target Will Be Achieved
+Financial System Stability Reflects Optimism That Growth Targets Will Be Achieved

-• The stability of Indonesia's financial system in the third quarter of 2025 is an oasis of strength amidst the uncertainty and dynamics of the global economy.
-The synergy of fiscal, monetary, and financial policies are supporting factors that spark optimism for annual economic growth on target.
-However, there is still work to be done to ensure that this optimism actually becomes a reality.
+• The stability of Indonesia's financial system in the third quarter of 2025 is an oasis that strengthens amid global economic uncertainty and dynamics.
+The synergy of fiscal, monetary, and financial policies is a supporting factor that sparks optimism that annual economic growth will meet its target.
+However, there is still work to be done to ensure that this optimism becomes a reality.

 Read the full story here.

-Two Months to Close the Year, Inflation Still Under Control
+Two Months Before the End of the Year, Inflation is Still Under Control

 Read the full story here.

-Manufacturing Managers' Optimism Booms as Domestic Demand Grows
+Optimism of Manufacturing Managers Blossoms as Domestic Demand Grows

-• S&P Global on Monday (3/11/2025) released Indonesia's Manufacturing Purchasing Managers Index (PMI) in October 2025 rose to 51.2 from the previous month at 50.4.
-A reading above 50 indicates expansion, while below 50 indicates the opposite.
-This achievement marks the third consecutive month of manufacturing expansion, which shows the stability of national industrial growth momentum amid global economic pressures.
-Based on the components forming PMI Indonesia in October 2025, new orders rose from 51.7 to 52.3.
-Meanwhile, the employment rate increased from 50.7 to 51.3.
-These increases reflect the increasing market confidence and production capacity of the national industry.
+• S&P Global on Monday (3/11/2025) released the Indonesia Manufacturing Purchasing Managers Index (PMI) in October 2025, which rose to 51.2 from the previous month's level of 50.4.
+A figure above 50 indicates expansion, while below 50 indicates the opposite.
+This achievement marks three consecutive months of manufacturing expansion, which indicates the stability of the national industry's growth momentum amid global economic pressures.
+Based on the components forming the Indonesia PMI in October 2025, new orders rose from 51.7 to 52.3.
+Meanwhile, the level of employment increased from 50.7 to 51.3.
+This increase reflects increasing market confidence and the production capacity of the national industry.

 Read the full story here.

-Anne's Selected Videos Continues to Run, Indonesian Textiles Want to Catch up with Vietnam
+Anne's Choice Video Keeps Running, Indonesian Textiles Want to Catch Up with Vietnam

-Anne Continues to Run, Indonesian Textiles Want to Catch up with Vietnam
+Anne Keeps Running, Indonesian Textiles Want to Catch Up with Vietnam

-Ms. Anne Patricia Sutanto emphasized the importance of being optimistic about the future of Indonesia's textile and garment industry despite facing global challenges.
+Mrs. Anne Patricia Sutanto emphasized the importance of an optimistic attitude towards the future of the Indonesian textile and garment industry despite facing global challenges.
 According to her, the key to progress lies in strengthening human resources (HR), not just natural resources (SDA).
-She emphasized that hard work, collaboration, and the application of Pancasila values are the foundations for Indonesia to succeed.
+She emphasized that hard work, collaboration and the application of Pancasila values are the foundation for Indonesia

-The Power of Indonesia's Digital Economy in the Regional Landscape
+The Strength of Indonesia's Digital Economy in the Regional Landscape

 • Indonesia is the largest and most strategic digital market in Southeast Asia.
-In the long term, the gross merchandise value (GMV) of Indonesia's entire digital economy is expected to reach USD 200 billion to USD 360 billion by 2030.
+In the long term, the sales value or gross merchandise value (GMV) of the overall Indonesian digital economy is expected to reach USD 200 billion to USD 360 billion by 2030.

-• By 2024, the overall sales value or GMV of Indonesia's digital economy is projected to reach USD 90 billion.
+• In 2024, the sales value or GMV of the overall Indonesian digital economy is projected to reach USD 90 billion.
 This figure is up 18% in two years.
-This solid GMV growth is underpinned by excellent performance across key sectors.
-The e-commerce sector remains the largest contributor, projected to reach a GMV of USD 65 billion by 2024.
-Meanwhile, the online travel sector recorded the most impressive performance with a 108% jump from USD 3 billion in 2022 to USD 7 billion in 2023, and is expected to touch USD 9 billion in 2024.
+This solid GMV growth is supported by excellent performance in various key sectors.
+The e-commerce sector remains the largest contributor, projected to reach a GMV of USD 65 billion in 2024.
+Meanwhile, the online travel sector recorded the most impressive performance with a jump of 108% from USD 3 billion in 2022 to USD 7 billion in 2023, and is expected to touch USD 9 billion in 2024.

 Read the full story here.

-The Governance Insight Forum is organized by the Financial Services Authority (OJK) with the aim of strengthening synergies and encouraging clean, accountable and proactive governance of the financial services sector in Indonesia.
-This event will be held on Tuesday, November 4, 2025, at 09.00-12.00 WIB, with a hybrid format (offline and online) at the West Sumatra Governor Auditorium Building.
-This forum will present the Chairperson of the OJK Audit Board, Sophia Wattimena, and invite all stakeholders to discuss strategies to build a healthy, transparent and integrity financial services sector.
-Participants can join this event by registering through the link provided on OJK's Instagram social media.
+The Governance Insight Forum is organized by the Financial Services Authority (OJK) with the aim of strengthening synergy and encouraging clean, accountable, and proactive governance in the financial services sector in Indonesia.
+This event will be held on Tuesday, November 4, 2025, from 09.00–12.00 WIB, in a hybrid format (offline and online) at the Auditorium Building of the Governor of West Sumatra.
+The forum will feature the Chairman of the OJK Audit Board, Sophia Wattimena, and invite all stakeholders to discuss strategies for building a healthy, transparent, and integrated financial services sector.
+Participants can attend this event by registering via the link provided on OJK's Instagram social media.

 "Never underestimate the power of a simple idea.
-The simplest ideas often have the biggest impact."
-(Melanie Perkins-Founder of Canva)
+The simplest ideas often have the greatest impact."
+(Melanie Perkins - Founder of Canva)

 Have a good day, Chief.